-The Public Informatics Student Group (PISG), was founded to support a deeper understanding of the theory and practice of topics that bridge the gaps between information technology and public service.
-Founded in 2019, the organization is open to Rutgers students who share an interest in discovering how governments, education, healthcare, and social services are learning to be more agile in the age of Big Data, Artificial Intelligence, and the Internet of Things.
+The Public Informatics Student Group (PISG) is an interdisciplinary group of students interested in subjects that connect information technology and public service.
+The group, which was founded in 2019, is available to undergraduate and graduate students who are interested in understanding how governments, education, healthcare, and social services are learning to be more agile in the age of Big Data, AI, and the Internet of Things.
 More than just a student interest group, this organization looks to be a catalyst for student leadership and engagement on par with similar organizations at other world-class universities.